 One of the most classic Italian recipes out there is pizza Margherita!
 And this recipe is the best margherita pizza recipe out there, based on our visits to Italy and years of research.
 It features our ultimate 5-minute garlicky pizza sauce, gooey mozzarella, and fresh basil.
 The kicker is our Pizza Dough Master Recipe, honed over years and years and tested around the globe.
 This is really is the best dough!

 Ever had Cacio e pepe?
 Essentially the roman equivalent of mac and cheese, the name means "cheese and pepper pasta."
 Pecorino Romano cheese makes a quick and creamy sauce flavored with black pepper.
-This version is served with a Parmesan crisp, made by baking grated Parmesan until it forms into a crispy cracker.
 It’s a truly easy recipe that’s elegant in its simplicity.

 This tortellini soup is savory and hearty, with a lightly sweet depth that makes you want the bowl to be never-ending.
 The trick?
 Tomato paste and paprika give just the right complexity to the broth.
 And a bit of carrot and celery add texture and crunch.
 Whole basil leaves are added right after the tortellini cooks, which meld into the beautiful velvety broth.
 Add a bit of Parmesan cheese and it’s a little bit of heaven.

 This Italian-style mussels marinara is so quick and easy to make, and the flavor is incredible.
 Mussels are simmered in a tangy marinara sauce, scented with basil and garlic.
 After they've soaked up the marinara flavor, they're served over al dente bucatini pasta.
 It's one of those recipes that's much fancier than the effort involved: you can make it in under 30 minutes!
 Don't want the mussels?
 Try Homemade Pasta Marinara instead.